Archive-663/lensAdapters/Olympus PEN-F/SHIFT/Nikon F/README.md

 Drill holes to their correct tap size before tapping.
 - M5 requires M4.2 bore followed by an M5 tap
 - 10-24/10-32 requires M4.5/No. 25 bore followed by a 10-24/10-32 tap
-- M3 requires M2.5 bore followed by an M3 tap.
 - M1.6 requires M1.4 bore followed by an M1.6 tap.
 - M1.8 or M2 bore on Rotator part.